 See the Using Tor section below about how to use Tor.

 Download the architecture-appropriate file, save it somewhere such as “~/Downloads”.
 To extract the files you may use graphical tools like archive manager, Ark or Xarchiver.
 Alternatively you can extract on the command line:

 - For 64-bit Linux:

-Don’t extract TBB as root.
+Don’t extract Tor Browser as root.

 Tor makes it possible for not just users to hide their locations, but servers as well.
-You can access Riseup’s services via our Tor Hidden Service addresses.
-Whenever you see a URL that ends with .onion, that’s a Tor hidden service.
+You can access Riseup’s services via our Tor Onion Service addresses.
+Whenever you see a URL that ends with .onion, that’s a Tor onion service.
 If you are running Tor, you can simply put that onion address where you would normally put the regular address (for example, as a URL in your Tor enabled web browser) and it will use the Tor network to get to our servers.

 First, be aware: Tor can be very slow, sometimes you wont notice that it is slow, but other times you will think that things aren’t working at all.
 The experience varies as Tor changes how your connection is routed.
 This is because your connection is being routed through at LEAST three computers.
 If two of those computers are blazing fast, but the third is a snail, your data will only move as fast as the snail can handle.

 Second, while Tor itself may be quite secure, other software on your computer may not be.
 You need to change some of your habits, and reconfigure your software!
 Tor by itself is NOT all you need to maintain your anonymity.
 Further information is available at the Tor Project website, in their documentation section.
 Please read this information carefully before doing anything potentially unsafe on the Tor system.